Northrop Gamma: Variants

-Cargo version used by TWA, three built, 710 hp (529 kW) Wright Cyclone engine.
+Cargo version used by TWA, three built, 710 hp Wright Cyclone engine.
 One aircraft was converted into an "Experimental Overweather Laboratory" studying icing, superchargers, radios, and turbulence at 20,000–35,000 ft (6,100–10,670 m), then used by USAAC under the designation UC-100.
-Another retired TWA aircraft was used by Spanish Republican air force for coastal patrol.
+Another retired TWA aircraft was used by the Spanish Republican air force for coastal patrol.